-10. Why do we keep the weekly Sabbath but not the other sabbaths?
+Why do we keep one of the Sabbaths but not all?

 The weekly Sabbath was commanded to be kept in the Old Testament; it is not commanded per se in the New Testament, but the example of Jesus and the apostles testifies to its continued importance and validity.